Zoroastrianism: Late antiquity

 A Zoroastrian ossuary, 7–8th century CE, Hirman Tepe, Uzbekistan.

 As late as the Parthian period, a form of Zoroastrianism was without a doubt the dominant religion in the Armenian lands.
 The Sassanids aggressively promoted the Zurvanite form of Zoroastrianism, often building fire temples in captured territories to promote the religion.
 During the period of their centuries-long suzerainty over the Caucasus, the Sassanids made attempts to promote Zoroastrianism there with considerable successes.

 Due to its ties to the Christian Roman Empire, Persia's archrival since Parthian times, the Sassanids were suspicious of Roman Christianity, and after the reign of Constantine the Great, sometimes persecuted it.
 In 451 CE, the Sassanid authority clashed with their Armenian subjects in the Battle of Avarayr, making them officially break with the Roman Church.
 But the Sassanids tolerated or even sometimes favored the Christianity of the Church of the East.
 The acceptance of Christianity in Georgia (Caucasian Iberia) saw the Zoroastrian religion there slowly but surely decline, but as late the 5th century CE, it was still widely practised as something like a second established religion.
+The Sasanians enforced a caste system in line with Zoroastrian doctrine.
+These were: